NGINX Instance Manager history.

 - Certificate Expiration

 NGINX Instance Manager is a centralized control plane for NGINX data plane instances.
-NIM provides an API, configuration management, and metrics for NGINX instances, Open Source and Plus.
-NIM works with existing tools and processes you already have.
+Instance Manager provides an API, configuration management, and metrics for NGINX instances, Open Source and Plus.
+Instance Manager works with existing tools and processes you already have.

-If another tool can provide functionality, we utilize it first before building it into NIM directly.
+If another tool can provide functionality, we utilize it first before building it into Instance Manager directly.
 This allows immediate functionality and flexibility for you to choose the tools you want to use.
 As we learn more about required functions, we will build more into the server.

-NIM does not expect to be the single source of truth.
+Instance Manager does not expect to be the single source of truth.
 You likely have something else (perhaps git) functioning as your source of conf files.
-NIM will respect any other tool owning the configuration files and expects changes to happen outside of NIM.
+Instance Manager will respect any other tool owning the configuration files and expects changes to happen outside of Instance Manager.

-We believe NGINX is the best tool to place in front of web applications and we place NGINX Plus in front of NIM also.
-NGINX Plus provides several authentication and encyption options you can utilize.
-In addition, it allows you to present the API, User Interface and agent connections as you desire.
-All traffic uses the http context (including agent to server traffic).
+We believe NGINX is the best tool to place in front of web applications, and we place NGINX Plus in front of Instance Manager.
+NGINX Plus provides several authentication and encryption options you can use.
+In addition, it allows you to present the API, user interface, and agent connections as you desire.
+All traffic uses the HTTP context (including agent to server traffic).

 We expect to handle many variations with NGINX.
-Operating Systems, custom compiled version and the use of LUA scripts are all expected for NIM.
-We focus on not breaking on any combination first, then focus on parsing and adding value to features second.
+Operating systems, custom compiled versions, and the use of LUA scripts are all expected for Instance Manager.
+We focus on not breaking any combination first and then focus on parsing and adding value to features second.